 About the picture above: Best Practices tells us we must have a photo of the dish above the recipe.
 However, we are in transition, and I am just one person doing the work of nine people.
 One day I will get around to posting a photograph.
 It’s quite beautiful, this dressing: deep purple.
 But for now, we thought we’d just regale your senses with photos from digitalblasphomy.com where we have a lifetime subscription.

 And excuse us while we brag, but when this Blueberry Pomegranate Vinaigrette was invented, there was no such thing on the internet.
 We did a Google search and we were the first to create this powerhouse combination.
-We’ve since added to it.
-There is a version with Beet Juice Powder in it and our newest version has another superfruit, the Mangosteen.
+We’ve since added to it and have created a version with Beet Juice Powder in it and our newest version has another superfruit, the Mangosteen.

 Ingredients (as always, as organic as possible):